 - Bohemian Babble, call name Babble, fawn female, 8 years old

-Then we told Greyhounds2Go located in Sahuarita, Ariz. and San Diego that we were going to give them $1,500 for two badly injured dogs who raced at Tucson Greyhound Park.
+Greyhounds2Go located in Sahuarita, Ariz. and San Diego asked us for help with two badly injured dogs who raced at Tucson Greyhound Park.
 One dog broke her pelvis on both sides and the other dog, ran into the gate, got burned, and needed stitches and TLC.
-We ended up giving them $1,610.
-Mission accomplished!

-Then we raised $600 for “Charm” a greyhound mix who was rescued from Pima Animal Care Center (PACC) three hours before she was to be euthanized.
-Lizzie Mead and saved her.
-Mission accomplished!
+“Charm” a greyhound mix who was rescued from Pima Animal Care Center (PACC) three hours before she was to be euthanized.
+Lizzie Mead and AGR saved her.

-Then for the month of October 2009, we donated bracelet sales funds to Greyhound Adoption League (GAL) of Tucson.
-The more bracelets we sell, the more they receive.
-They received $1,000.
-Mission accomplished!
+Then for the month of October 2009, we donated bracelets to Greyhound Adoption League (GAL) of Tucson.

-For November 2009, we raised $1,020 for the no-kill Hope Animal Shelter (non-greyhound) in Tucson.
-Mission accomplished!
+Beading Divas helped the no-kill Hope Animal Shelter (non-greyhound) in Tucson.

-For December 2009, we raised money for Equine Voices Rescue & Sanctuary in Amado, Ariz.
+For December 2009, Equine Voices Rescue & Sanctuary in Amado, Ariz benefitted.
 Equine Voices rescues PMU horses (horses that stand in pee lines in the making of premarin) and other abused horses.
-We raised $1,460.
-Mission accomplished!

 In the blink of an eye, could this happen to you?